jack-song/smart-link/README.md

 # Obsidian Smart Link

-Automates the process of skimming through notes to see what could be linked, but might have been missed.
-Adds a pane that lists notes that are currently un-related, but seem to have similar content.
+Automates the process of skimming through notes to see which new pairs could be linked.
+Adds a pane that lists notes that are currently un-related by links or tags, but seem to have similar content.
 Should make it easier to connect ideas and spot insights.

 Sample:
 <img width="267" alt="image" src="https://user-images.githubusercontent.com/6496202/161357681-58022a66-bbcb-4c9b-b4b0-f9965c3d7463.png">